 Color us impressed with these colorpoint cat breeds!
 Did you know that colorpoint refers to many cats’ colors and patterns, as well as specific cat breeds like the Colorpoint Shorthair?
 Learn more about the variety of colors and patterns you’ll find on these stunning colorpoint cats.

 What are colorpoint cats?

-Color appears only on the face, feet, and tail of colorpoint cats, also known as “points” or “point cats.”
+Point coloration in cats happens when the coat presents color only on the face, feet, and tail, also known as “points” or “point cats.”
+This coloration is due to a form of partial albinism resulting from a mutation of the enzyme responsible for melanin production, the tyrosinase.
 Both parents must carry the colorpoint gene to produce a colorpoint kitten.

 Colorpoint is a pattern… and a breed!

 As a pattern, colorpoint is most commonly associated with Siamese cats.

 As a breed, colorpoint is most commonly associated with Colorpoint Shorthair cats.

 While Siamese cats are formally recognized in only four colors (seal, chocolate, blue, and lilac), colorpoint cats can display dozens of color and pattern combinations.

 - Chocolate point

 - Apricot point